Forecast summary

 Based on ECMWF deterministic guidance.

-A band of light to moderate rain and drizzle will affect much of southern and western England, particularly the southwest and parts of the Midlands, with some moderate rain episodes on Wednesday and Thursday.
-Eastern and northern England will experience mainly dry conditions with occasional drizzle and some clear spells.
-Rainfall totals remain modest, with no heavy or persistent downpours forecast.
+A continuation of light rain and drizzle is expected across much of southern and western England, with some moderate rain episodes, especially in the South West and parts of the Midlands.
+Eastern and northern England should see mainly dry conditions with occasional drizzle and some clearer spells.
+Rainfall totals remain modest overall, with no significant heavy or prolonged rain forecast.
+Cloud cover will be mostly overcast in wetter areas, with some breaks in the east.

 Nothing currently indicated that seems likely to exacerbate or create new flood risk.